kishiyevh/learning/docs/home.rst

 This documentation presents a **technical guide** exploring core topics in robotics, state estimation, perception, and autonomous systems.
-Each day focuses on a specific concept, combining **theoretical notes, mathematical formulations, and practical implementations** in Python and/or C++.
+Each topic focuses on a specific concept, combining **theoretical notes, mathematical formulations, and practical implementations** in Python and/or C++.

 The goal of this technical documentation is to build a structured understanding of the